Bill Nighy: 2020–present: Living and critical acclaim

 In 2020, he appeared as Mr Woodhouse, Emma's father, in Autumn de Wilde's Emma (2020) starring alongside Anya Taylor-Joy.
-The film received near-universal acclaim.
+The film received positive reviews.
 Variety film critic Andrew Barker praised the casting of Nighy as Emma's father, writing that the decision was an "uncontested layup of casting".
 In October 2020, it was announced that Nighy would play the leading role in Living, an English-language adaptation of Akira Kurosawa’s 1952 Japanese drama Ikiru, to be directed by Oliver Hermanus from a screenplay by Kazuo Ishiguro.
 Shooting began in spring 2021 in locations across the UK, including London and Worthing.
 The film premiered at Sundance in January 2022, where Nighy's performance in particular received high praise.
 For his performance he went on to receive nominations for the Academy Award, BAFTA Award, Golden Globe Award, and Screen Actors Guild Award for Best Actor.

 In the 2022 TV series The Man Who Fell to Earth Nighy played Thomas Newton, the first alien resident of Earth, who arrived over 40 years ago.
 This role originally was played by David Bowie in the 1976 film adaptation.
 Nighy is also the narrator of the Channel 5 travel show The World's Most Scenic Railway Journeys, a programme that began its fifth series in autumn 2021 with episodes featuring train journeys across Australia and the Welsh borders.
 In 2022, Nighy became a DJ on BBC 6 Music when he stood in for Guy Garvey on the regular Sunday afternoon programme Guy Garvey's Finest Hour, with Nighy deputising for the Elbow frontman again at the beginning of 2023.
 He later deputised for Iggy Pop on his show Iggy Confidential from March to April 2023, and again in December 2023.

 In October 2025, Nighy joined the voice cast of the upcoming animated fantasy film The Turning Door, alongside Alicia Vikander, Jamie Dornan, Gillian Anderson and Jodie Turner-Smith.